Menu

 Summary

-You learned five patterns in this post:
+You picked up five patterns in this post:

 FAQ